-To become a Radiologist, requires many years of education and training.
-With a medical license, a radiologist is legally able to diagnose and treat patients, however, being licensed does not designate a specialty or subspecialty within the field of Radiology.
+Becoming a radiologist requires many years of education and training.
+With a medical license, a radiologist is legally able to diagnose and treat patients, however, being licensed does not designate a specialty or subspecialty within the field of radiology.

 Once a radiologist has earned their board certification, participation in continuing education is required to ensure they stay up to date in their specialty area.